microsoft/vscode-docs/docs/python/environments.md

 ---
 # Python environments in VS Code

-An "environment" in Python is the context in which a Python program runs which consists of an interpreter and any number of installed packages.
+An "environment" in Python is the context in which a Python program runs that consists of an interpreter and any number of installed packages.

 > **Note**: If you'd like to become more familiar with the Python programming language, review [More Python resources](#more-python-resources).